|"Baptism of King Ethelbert|

 Window at St. Martin Church

 In the year 596, Pope Saint Gregory the Great sent Saint Augustine of Canterbury and around 40 other monks to tell the people of England about Jesus.
-The men set out from Rome, but on the way, they kept hearing about how mean the English were to Christians.
-So, they turned back.
-But the pope had heard that the English King Ethelbert, who was a pagan, had married a Christian lady, so the missionaries were sent to England again.
+The men started the trip, but they turned around because they kept hearing about how mean the English were to Christians.
+Then the pope heard that the English King Ethelbert, who was a pagan, had married a Christian lady, so the missionaries were sent to England again.
 King Ethelbert was very nice to them.
 He became a Christian the following year, and after that, many other English people became Christians too.
 To help them adapt, Augustine followed Paul’s example in Acts17:22-34 and converted pagan temples into Christian churches and replaced pagan rites with Christian Holy Days.
 The “good fruit” of this work was that England became a Christian country rather quickly.